LoveDaisy/star_alignment/README.md

 ## python code

 Check `imgprc.py` and run it.
 Need OpenCV, NumPy, SciPy, pywt, piexif, matplotlib (optional), tiffile be installed.
-Matplotlib is used for debug, and there is no affect if you remove relevent lines.
+Matplotlib is used for debug, and it makes no difference on result if you remove / comment relevant lines.

 # 星点对齐叠加